Skip to content

 The evolution of cannabis legislation in Canada

-The current legal framework: what is permitted
+The current legal framework: what is allowed

-Restrictions and limits to know
+Restrictions and limitations to be aware of

 How does Canada regulate the cannabis industry?